 Let’s not rake, mow, and blow away a bit of nature that is essential to our natural web of life.
 Consider creating a leaf pile or two and allowing it to break down naturally.
 (Leave leaves whole; do not shred.)
 Leave leaves on your garden beds as mulch through the winter and don’t be in a rush to remove in the early spring.
 (Don’t worry; flowers have no trouble poking their heads through leaves.)
 Your butterflies and pollinators will thank you!

 My siblings, friends, and I used to have tons of fun leaping around in the big leaf piles we’d rake from our lawns each fall.
 Back in those days, our dads touched off the leaf piles in the late afternoon, and we roasted potatoes and apples while the giant piles burned to ash.
 Most jurisdictions rightly prohibit open leaf-burning these days to reduce air pollution, but the smell of a burning leaf still triggers powerful memories of those idyllic days.

-My favorite: preserving the rich fall colors by “glycerinizing” a few stems of the most colorful maples.
-Just as you press flowers, you can press leaves!
+Another fun activity with leaves is preserving them!
+You can press and preserve their rich fall colors by “glycerinizing” a few stems of the most colorful maples.
 See how to preserve flowers and foliage.